harrisonoest/PRimate/README.md

 - React with 👍 to approve a PR
 - React with :x: to stop tracking a PR
 - React with :merge: to indicate the PR has been merged
-- Once a PR is fully approved, the bot can merge it with a :white_check_mark:

 ### Thread Commands
 When in a PR thread, you can: